Release date: April 30th, 2020Download

 - We fixed an error where you could not change the value of the date picker in web apps.

 - We improved the reliability of the pull-down action for the native list view widget.

 - We fixed an issue where a horizontal native list view widget was still refreshing when pulled down.

 With this release, we roll out a more significant upgrade of the underlying technology layer by upgrading React Native to version 0.61 and all native libraries to their most recent versions.
 This improves the capabilities, quality, and stability of native mobile apps built with Mendix.

 These upgrades come with significant consequences for existing users.
 As such, we did not take this decision lightly, but we feel that it is essential to keep our third-party dependencies as up-to-date as possible.

 The Make It Native app is always compatible with the latest version of Mendix.
 Due to the changes in native libraries, the version of Make It Native that we have published alongside the release of Studio Pro 8.9.0 is no longer compatible with older Studio Pro versions.

-Our advice is to upgrade your app project to 8.9.0, but if you do not wish to or cannot do this, the following options are available:
+Our advice is to upgrade your app to 8.9.0, but if you do not wish to or cannot do this, the following options are available:

 - For Android, we have made a version of the Make It Native app available that you can use with Studio Pro version 8.8 – for details, see the Archives section of Getting the Make It Native App.

-- You can create a custom developer app for your app project by following How to Create a Custom Developer App.
+- You can create a custom developer app for your app by following How to Create a Custom Developer App.

 react-native-community/async-storage), then this change does not affect the workings of your app, and any data found in the old location is copied to the new location.